Gagancreates/mailstone/README.md

-achieve your goal through emails delivered from your fav CEOs
+achieve your deadlines through emails delivered from your fav CEOs